 - From time to time BGCA will share donor or prospective donor information with Clubs to ensure collaborative efforts.

-- If an individual requests that information be shared with a BG Club then BGCA will comply with their wishes.
+- If an individual requests that information be shared with a Boys & Girls Club then BGCA will comply with their wishes.

 - BGCA never sends out mailings on behalf of other organizations.